 Faster time to market

 Because social networks already function as graphs, developing a social application using a graph database reduces development costs and decreases time to market, ultimately allowing for greater revenue generation.

 Highly dynamic networks

-Social networks change and evolve quickly, so your application must be able to detect early trends and adapt accordingly.
+Social media networks change and evolve quickly, so your application must be able to detect early trends and adapt accordingly.

 High density of connections